avif vs webp

 What’s more, AVIF is pretty flexible.
 For instance, while both of these file formats have strict resolution limits, AVIF allows you to exceed this limit by rendering independently encoded tiles.
 On top of this, AVIF is a top choice for videos, animations, and images with transparent backgrounds.

-To settle the debate between AVIF vs WebP, you’ll want to look at their key differences.
+To gain a deeper understanding of AVIF and WebP, you should be familiar with their key differences.
 This way, you can choose the best format for your website and your needs.
-With that in mind, let’s consider three important factors:
+With that in mind, let’s examine three important factors:

-Image compression is one of the most important considerations when choosing between AVIF vs WebP.
+Image compression is one of the most important considerations when choosing between AVIF and WebP.
 With a small file size, you can increase your loading times and reduce Large Contentful Paint (LCP).
-In turn, you’re able to provide a better user experience (UX) and gain a higher search ranking.
+In turn, this provides a better user experience (UX) for your visitors and can potentially improve your ranking in the SERP.

 Image quality refers to the accuracy of the representation of details stored in the pixels, such as color, contrast, and shadows.
 A high-quality image will look clear and sharp.
 Typically, the higher the image resolution, the higher the image quality, since there are more Pixels Per Inch (PPI) to display it.